rickstaa/stable-learning-control/docs/source/control/control_utils.rst

     *bool*.
 Whether you want to save the robustness evaluation data frame to disk.
 It can be useful for creating custom plots see :ref:`robust_custom_plots`.

+.. option:: --list_disturbance_types, default=False

+    *bool*.
+Lists the available disturbance types for the trained agent and stored environment.

+.. option:: --list_disturbance_variants, default=False

+    *bool*.
+Lists the available disturbance variants that are available for a given disturbance type.

 .. option:: -d_type, --disturbance_type

     *str*.
 The disturbance type you want to apply.
 This type should be implemented in the :class:`~bayesian_learning_control.simzoo.simzoo.common.disturber.Disturber`